CUCC Expedition Handbook

 Top camp does have solar-powered car batteries, so you need to bring a 12V car-type charger for your caving light and phones.

-At top camp there is one 12V socket with an expo-supplied plug providing a pair of USB sockets.
-Since 2 USB sockets is not enough for everyone's phones, you need to bring your own 12V-to-USB plug-in.
+At top camp there is one expo-supplied 'cigarette' plug providing a pair of USB sockets.
+Since 2 USB sockets is not enough for everyone's phones and lights, you need to bring your own 12V-to-USB plug-in.
 (Providing proper permanently-wired USB charging is on our to-do list.)

-USB to multiple-USB (e.g. 1:4) expander boxes don't work for charging lights.
+USB to multiple-USB (e.g. 1:4) hubs don't work for charging lights or drill batteries.
 Even for charging phones they are very, very slow.
-So if you are using USB to charge your caving light you must bring a light charger which plugs directly into the 12V socket.
+So if you are using USB to charge your caving light you must bring a light charger which plugs directly into the 12V sockets..

 Base camp

-Base camp has mains power and UK-style 230V mains sockets as well as EU-style mains sockets.
+Base camp has mains power and UK-style 230V mains sockets as well as a few EU-style mains sockets.
 So your usual UK chargers will work and you don't need to bring any converter plugs.

 USB cables

-You need to bring your own USB charger cable for your phone (typically big USB to micro-USB).
+You need to bring your own USB charger cable for your phone (typically USB-A to USB-C or micro-USB).
 Yes, there are a lot of them about, but they are nearly all personal gear.
 So bring your own (and a spare) and label it with your gear-tape colour.

 Phone recharging battery